mbretter/acme2/README.md

 $orderUrl = $orderData->url; // store the orderUrl somewhere
 ```

-Note: letsencrypt does support dns validation only for wildcard domains.
+Note: When using wildcard domains, Lets encrypt supports DNS validation only.

 ### get an existing order